kauri-io/Content/go-ethereum-guides/write-basic-quiz-dapp-in-go/write-basic-quiz-dapp-in-go.md

 - Read the question.
 - Send an answer to the smart contract.
 - Check if the answer sent is correct.
-- If the answer sent is correct, record the user’s account address.
+- If the answer sent is correct, record the user's account address.

-To perform these tasks, we'll add the following functions to the bottom of your `main.go` file:
+To perform these tasks, we add the following functions to the bottom of the `main.go` file:

 ```go
 //// Contract interaction